Tooth Extraction After Care Treatment

 Congratulations, you have overcome the fear of extractions!
 The mind over matter has been completed.
-We are proud of you and what you have accomplished.
-You should be proud of yourself!
 We know that that was not easy and want you to recover at home with ease.
-If the extraction was difficult, then a prescription has been provided.
 If you take the medications as prescribed it will help the recovery period.

 There may be stitches in your mouth.
-They are self dissolving stitches and will come out on their own, so DON’T play with them.
-We will have a post –op appointment with the hygienist to ensure proper healing in a week’s time.
-This will provide you with a piece of mind on the healing process.
+They are self dissolving stitches and will come out on their own, so DON’T play with them as it may take longer to heal.

 We strongly suggest that you stick to a soft food diet over the next few days.
 Nothing too hot, spicy, or sharp, like Chips.